The IRS Releases Its Tax Exempt & Governmental Entities Fiscal Year 2017 Work Plan

 - Noncompliance Identified Through Issue/Fact Pattern Selection (Revised Market Segment): The IRS uses experience as well as market scans to identify new issues or facts patterns that have a higher risk of noncompliance.
 In the second half of FY 2015 and FY 2016, the IRS revised its market segment program with the goal of better selecting returns for market segments that had a higher risk of noncompliance.
 Representative market segments included advance refunding issues with variable interest rates or escrows funded with open market escrow securities and solid waste financings for projects that included manufacturing processes.
 The IRS tested for noncompliance in the segments identified using statistical sampling.
 In FY 2017, the IRS expects to continue to identify market segment areas.

-Please refer to the IRS work plan here for
+Please refer to the IRS work plan here for additional information.

 Connect With Us